z017/shell-script-skeleton/README.md

 $ ./skeleton

 USAGE:
-  skeleton [options] <command>
+  skeleton.sh [options] <command>

 OPTIONS:
-    --help, -h              Alias help command
-    --version, -v           Alias version command
-    --force                 Don't ask for confirmation
+  --help, -h              Alias help command --version, -v           Alias version command --force                 Don't ask for confirmation --                      Denotes the end of the options.
+Arguments after this
-    --                      Denotes the end of the options.
-Arguments after this will be handled as parameters even if they start with a '-'.
+                          will be handled as parameters even if they start with a '-'.

 COMMANDS:
-    help                    Display detailed help
-    version                 Print version information.
+  help                    Display detailed help version                 Print version information.

 ```